cohesity/cohesity-powershell-module/docs/cmdlets-reference/get-cohesitycmdletconfig.md

 ```

 ## DESCRIPTION
-Gets the configuration details for cohesity cmdlet.
+Get the local configuration for cohesity powershell cmdlets.

 ## EXAMPLES